The classification of Rokhlin flows on C*-algebras: -absorbing -algebras

-Note that by \cite[Corollary 3.2]{TomsWinter07} and \cite[Proposition 5.11(iii), Theorem 8.6]{KirchbergRordam02}), $A$ absorbs the Cuntz algebra $\CO_\infty$ tensorially.
 By Theorem \ref{thm:fin-acel-Oinf}, $A$ has finite approximately central exponential length.
 It also has finite exponential length due to \cite{Phillips02}, and thus finite weak inner length by Remark \ref{rem:celw-cel}.
 Thus Theorem \ref{thm:main-result} implies that $\alpha$ and $\beta$ are (norm-strongly) cocycle conjugate via an approximately inner automorphism on $A$.
 This shows our claim. \end{proof}

 \begin{rem} It appears to be an obvious question whether it is possible to improve Theorem \ref{Theorem-B} to a strong classification result.
-That is, let $A$ be a separable, nuclear, strongly purely infinite \cstar-algebra with two Rokhlin flows $\alpha, \beta: \IR\curvearrowright A$.
+That is, let $A$ be a separable, nuclear, $\CO_\infty$-absorbing \cstar-algebra with two Rokhlin flows $\alpha, \beta: \IR\curvearrowright A$.
 Suppose that there exists a homeomorphism $\Theta$ on $\prim(A)$ that yields a conjugacy between the induced $\IR$-actions of $\alpha$ and $\beta$.
 Does $\Theta$ lift to an automorphism inducing cocycle conjugacy between $\alpha$ and $\beta$?
 Theorem \ref{Theorem-B} at least reduces this question to the much weaker question whether $\Theta$ lifts to any automorphism on $A$.

 In general, this is not possible, as already the simple example $A=\CO_2\oplus\CO_\infty$ shows, where we equip $A$ with a Rokhlin flow on each summand and $\Theta$ is the flip map on the two-point set, which represents the prime ideal space.
 However, a homeomorphism $\Theta$ as above could in principle exist when it is assumed to preserve compact-open subsets of $\prim(A)$, but I do not know of any existence result of this kind.